Three years ago when I quit my investment banking job to write, I was a beginner writer. (I am still a new writer.)

 We may think about the past and wonder why didn’t we know better back then.
 But we needed to pass that time the way we did to reach where we are.
 That invisibility was crucial to arriving at this transparency.

 Our life is our unique story.
 So don’t think about what you didn’t do. (letter to my younger self.)

 Write, edit, read aloud, cut, delete, and repeat.
 That’s all you need to do.

 “Consume all impediments and become incandescent.”

-Do you have any other ideas on how to improve writing skills? for writers to improve their writing skills?
+Do you have any other ideas on how to improve writing skills?
 Please let me know in the comments.

 If you like this guide to how to start writing for beginners, please pin it and share it with the world.